Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/2-Addresses-slides.md

 You may have learned RSA in school.
 It is outdated now, and requires _huge_ keys.
 RSA-4096: A 4096-bit RSA key 512 bytes
 sr25519 is 32 bytes

+There is also BLS12-381 curves but it is less user facing.

 ---